 There are several reasons we communicate.
 Sometimes, we communicate just to get the attention of a loved one while other times we have profound things to say or a strong point to make.
 Communication, therefore, is the bedrock of human relationships and social interactions.
 In addition to fostering bonds, it also allows us to stand up for ourselves, stand for things we believe in, and thus is an important tool for self-advocacy.
-So, we must ensure that AAC users acquire the necessary skills for the entire range of communicative functions.
+So, we must ensure that AAC users acquire the necessary language and communication skills for the entire range of communicative purposes/ functions.

 List of communicative functions